latticexyz/mud/README.md

 </p>

 MUD is a framework for ambitious Ethereum applications.
-It compresses the complexity of building EVM apps with a tightly integrated software stack that handles data storage, upgrades,
+It compresses the complexity of building EVM apps with a tightly integrated software stack that handles data storage, upgrades, delegations, etc.

 You can see MUD's features, both those available and those still in development, on [the development status page](https://status.mud.dev/).